milosz275/uav-collision-avoidance/README.md

 Application is built based on two main object types, simulation and aircraft.
 Simulation is created up to initial settings, allowing for concurrent realtime variant and linear pre-rendering.
 Aircraft consists of two elements, physical representation of the UAV and Flight Control Computer, which is controlled by the ADS-B thread.
 Research among the UAV systems was drawn on from second cited paper[^5].

+### Data

+Simulation data is stored in CSV format.
+Each row in the file represents a single simulation conducted.
+The columns in the CSV file represent detailed information about the test case, including initial and final parameters of the aircrafts, collision detection results, and minimal relative distance between the aircrafts for both cases with and without avoidance.

+Example simulation data files are stored in the data directory [data](/data).
+Results of 200 simulation tests conducted with 10 `Hz` simulation frequency are stored in the file [simulation-2024-06-10-00-21-19.csv](/data/simulation-2024-06-10-00-21-19.csv).

 ### File tree

 The file structure was generated using `tree` command:

 ```bash